MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/developer-policies.md

 ###### 1.9.4 Purpose of notifications

-Notifications sent from your extension must relate to that extension or to other extensions you publish in Microsoft Edge Add-ons store and must not include promotional messages of any kind that aren't related to your extensions.
+Notifications sent from your extension must relate to that extension or to other extensions you publish in the Microsoft Edge Add-ons store, and must not include promotional messages of any kind that aren't related to your extensions.

 <!-- ------------------------------ -->